-Neural collapse vs. low-rank bias: Is deep neural collapse really optimal?
+Neural collapse versus low-rank bias: Is deep neural collapse really optimal?

 Súkeník P, Lampert C, Mondelli M. 2024.
-Neural collapse vs. low-rank bias: Is deep neural collapse really optimal?
+Neural collapse versus low-rank bias: Is deep neural collapse really optimal?
 38th Annual Conference on Neural Information Processing Systems.
-NeurIPS: Neural Information Processing Systems, NeurIPS, vol. 38.
+NeurIPS: Neural Information Processing Systems, Advances in Neural Information Processing Systems, vol. 37.

 Download